Exansa/M7011E/Frontend/blog-flutter-frontend/my_app/README.md

 1. This project is written in [Flutter](https://flutter.dev/).
 To get started, you need to install the Flutter SDK.
 You can find the installation instructions [here](https://flutter.dev/docs/get-started/install).

+2. Run `flutter doctor` to make sure that everything is setup correctly
+    - Note, android studio is not required

 2. Make sure that you have yarn/npm installed

 3. Run yarn/npm install